Bin-Huang/chatbox/README.md

 ## Features

-- Same fast speed as ChatGPT Plus
+- More freedom and powerful Prompt abilities
 - Data stored locally, no risk of losing it
-- More freedom and powerful Prompt abilities
 - Supports GPT-4 and other models
 - Supports custom domain proxy
 - More features: Markdown, message quotes, word and token estimation, night mode...